 M

 Iami’s team consists of three members: Nick Contini, John Thomas, and Braden Campbell.
 Work was divided as described.
-Nick Contini was the primary programmer for any image processing, as well as the primary contributor to the starting code for the laser rangefinder and sonar modules.
-He also contributed to PWM code to control the flight controller, assisted in quadcopter construction, and was founder of the project.
-John Thomas was the primary contributor to PWM code and ourthe Raspberry Pi expert.
-He also 3D printed any extra models that were needed as parts, and assisted in algorithm development.
+Nick Contini was the primary programmer for any image processing, as well as the primary contributor to code for the laser rangefinder and sonar modules.
+He also contributed to PWM code for the flight controller, assisted in quadcopter construction, and was a founding member of the project.
+John Thomas was the primary contributor to PWM code and our Raspberry Pi expert.
+John 3D printed any extra models that were needed as parts, and assisted in algorithm development.
 Braden Campbell was in charge of maintaining code and documenting the project.

 List OF Parts

+The Following is the list of parts used in the creation of our autonomous robot including pricing:

 Raspberry Pi Model B – $44.95